 In the works: dozens of new apps, high-security deterministic builds, clustering, multi-app installations, better backups...

 Ushahidi (Swahili for "testimony" or "witness") is a crowdsourcing application created in the aftermath of Kenya's disputed 2007 presidential election that enables local observers to submit reports using their mobile phones or the internet, while simultaneously creating a temporal and geospatial archive of events.

 This appliance includes all the standard features in TurnKey Core, and on top of that:

 - Installed from upstream source code to /var/www/ushahidi

-- PHPMyAdmin administration frontend for MySQL (listening on port 12322 - uses SSL)
+- Adminer administration frontend for MySQL (listening on port 12322 - uses SSL).

 - Webmin modules for configuring Apache2, PHP, MySQL and Postfix.

 - Webmin, SSH, MySQL, Adminer: username root